Authors: Alexander Holden Miller, Margaret Li

 Let’s try asking the model a question ourselves.

 # interact with saved model parlai interactive -mf /tmp/babi_memnn -ecands vocab ...
 Enter your message: John went to the hallway.\n Where is John?

 Now let’s try training a Transformer (Vaswani, et al 2017) ranker model.
 Make sure to complete this section on a GPU with PyTorch installed.

-We’ll be training on the Twitter task, which is a dataset of tweets and replies.
+We’ll be training on the Twitter task, which is a dataset of tweets and

-including a full list of tasks and
+full list of tasks and

 on specifying arguments for training and evaluation (like the

 Let’s begin again by printing the first few examples.

 # display first examples from twitter dataset parlai display_data -t twitter

 Now, we’ll train the model.
 This will take a while to reach convergence.